nipa-analytics/Clinical-LLM-RAG-Pipeline-FHIR-RAG-Safety-Evaluation-/README.md

 A production-style **Retrieval-Augmented Generation (RAG) system for clinical EHR data** built using **FHIR R4, vector databases, and biomedical NLP models**.

+This pipeline mirrors the architectures of **COMPOSER-LLM** (UCSD Health, 2025) and **FHIR-RAG-MEDS** (2026) — both published systems that combine FHIR data extraction with LLM inference for clinical decision support.
 ---

 ## 🚀 Key Features